-We are a clinical stage late-stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis and related diseases.
+We are a late-stage biopharmaceutical company focused on discovering and developing novel therapies for the treatment of fibrosis and related diseases.
 Our initial focus is on treating fibrosis by inhibiting integrin-mediated activation of TGF- β .
 We have applied our deep understanding of fibrosis biology, along with our medicinal chemistry and translational medicine expertise to develop a set of proprietary tools designed to discover and de-risk product candidates quickly and efficiently.
-Our wholly-owned wholly owned lead product candidate, bexotegrast (PLN-74809), is an oral, small molecule, dual selective inhibitor of av β 6 and av β 1 integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
-We have recently initiated BEACON-IPF, are currently conducting a Phase 2b trial of bexotegrast in patients with IPF and a Phase 2a trial in patients with PSC.
-We announced positive data from our Phase 2a INTEGRIS-IPF trial in May 2023.
-We are currently conducting BEACON-IPF, a 52-week, randomized, double-blind, placebo-controlled Phase 2b trial in patients with IPF.
-BEACON-IPF is a 52-week, multinational, randomized, dose-ranging, double-blind, placebo-controlled We announced positive interim data from our Phase 2a INTEGRIS-PSC trial evaluating bexotegrast at once-daily doses of 160 mg or 320 mg in approximately 270 patients with IPF.
-September 2023 and February 2024.
+Our wholly owned lead product candidate, bexotegrast (PLN-74809), is an oral, small molecule, dual selective inhibitor of av β 3 and av β 1 integrins that we are developing for the treatment of idiopathic pulmonary fibrosis, or IPF, and primary sclerosing cholangitis, or PSC.
+We are currently conducting a Phase 2b trial in patients with IPF and a Phase 2a trial in patients with PSC.
+We announced positive data from our Phase 2a INTEGRIS-IPF trial in May 2023, 2023 and positive long-term data from our Phase 2a INTEGRIS-PSC trial in July 2024.
+We are currently conducting BEACON-IPF, a 52-week, randomized, double-blind, placebo-controlled adaptive Phase 2b/3 trial in patients with IPF.
+We announced positive interim data from our Phase 2a INTEGRIS-PSC trial in September 2023 and February 2024.
 We expect to release final data from the INTEGRIS-PSC trial in mid-2024.